ManjuT-2025/My-Individual-works-on-ML-and-DL/README.md

-# My-Individual-works-on-ML-and-DL
+# **Machine learning and deep learning problems**

-In this repository, im showcasing my individual works planned and prepared by myself using real world data and extracting actionable insights.
+In this repository, I'm showcasing my individual works using real world data and extracting actionable insights.
 These works are not a part of my academic learning.
-Free feel to send suggestion, feedback.
+Free feel to send suggestions and feedback and open to collaboration.